reportportal/service-ui/app/docs/14-pullRequests.md

 Main branches:

-- `master` - realise branch.
+- `master` - release branch.
 - `develop` - main work branch.

 Main code reviewer is our key UI developer [Maxim Tumas](https://telescope.epam.com/who/Maxim_Tumas).
 His code review is mandatory for each PR.
 But every developer and contributor are able to provide review for others PRs, it's will be very helpful for us.

-Commits and PRs naming format - `JIRA task id.
-Short task description` (for example "EPMRPP123.
-Awesome functionality implementation.")
+Commits and PRs naming format - `JIRA task id: Short task description` (for example "EPMRPP123: Awesome functionality implementation.")
 All existing PRs you can find [here](https://github.com/reportportal/service-ui/pulls).

 Critical amount of PRs is 10.
 It's means that Code Review task gets a highest priority for our key UI developer.